As children grow they have changing needs

 Language development also blossoms when children are talked to a lot, with words they can understand.

 A child’s time in school builds on their education and social skills.
 During these years, the brain is still developmentally flexible enough to learn appropriate behaviour and develop reading and numeracy skills.
+Where extra learning support is needed, it should be identified early, to help children learn to their full potential.

 Children need access to safe and interesting recreation and play - parks, playgrounds, libraries, swimming pools, music and cultural activities.